microsoft/Microsoft365DSC/docs/docs/blog/april-2023-major-release.md

 * IntuneWindowsInformationProtectionPolicyWindows10MdmEnrolled
 * IntuneWindowsUpdateForBusinessFeatureUpdateProfileWindows10

-## TeamsGroupPolicyAssignment: New Key Parameters ([3054](https://github.com/microsoft/Microsoft365DSC/issues/3054))

-TeamsGroupPolicyAssignment used to have the Priority as key parameter.
-This could cause issues due to duplicate keys.
-With this release the previous key is now replaced by the following three parameters: GroupId, GroupDisplayName and PolicyType.
-This will ensure that the resource is unique and will not cause any issues.
-If the GroupId is not known or no group with the given id exists, the display name will be used instead.

 ## Removed the Identity Parameters from EXOIRMConfiguration, EXOPerimeterConfiguration & EXOResourceConfiguraton

 The Identity parameter, which was the primary key for the resources listed, has been replaced by the IsSingleInstance parameter.
 This is because there could only ever be one instance of these resources on the tenants and in order to align with other tenant-wide resources, the IsSingleInstance parameter needs to be present.
 This parameter only ever accepts a value of 'Yes' and its sole purpose is to ensure there isn't more than one instance of the given resource per configuration file.